grahamalderson/f5-agility-labs-adfsproxy/docs/module1/module-validate-environment.rst

 |image2|

-a.
-You should receive a notification that the HOSTS file now points adfs.vlab.f5demo.com directly at the ADFS-1 server.
+2. You should receive a notification that the HOSTS file now points adfs.vlab.f5demo.com directly at the ADFS-1 server.

 |image3|